-Quintana Roo Travel Guide
+Quintana Roo Region

-Region Caribbean coast state with Cancún and Maya ruins
+Caribbean coast state with Cancún and Maya ruins

 Quintana Roo's coastline hosts Cancún, Playa del Carmen and Tulum's seaside Mayan ruins, cenotes for swimming and a barrier reef that attracts snorkelers and scuba divers.

-Why Visit Quintana Roo #
+Why Visit Quintana Roo#

 Perched on cliffs above turquoise water, the Tulum ruins are one of the few coastal Mayan sites you can explore with a beach break immediately after.
 Go early to avoid crowds, then combine the visit with nearby beaches or a snorkel at a reef off Playa Paraiso.